jigoshop/jigoshop/readme.txt

 * Fixed edit address and change password nonce fields
 * Hook for add to cart redirect
 * Fixes to sale dates logic
+* New product preview shortcodes
+* option to hide hidden products in recent products widget

 = 0.9.7.8 =